i4mi/fhir-wrappers.ts/web/README.md

 where the parameters correspond to:

-- _serverUrl_: The URL of the FHIR server you want to communicate with.
+- _serverUrl_: The BASE URL of the FHIR server you want to communicate with (the base url does not include the trailing `/fhir/`)
 - _clientId_: The ID of your FHIR application as registered with the FHIR server.
 - _redirectUrl_: The URL the server can talk back to your app during the auth process.
 When testing locally, this may look like `http://localhost:8080` or similar.
 The page loaded from this exact URL must call the `handleAuthResponse()` function (see below).
 Also mind that the _redirectUrl_ may have to be registered server-side for security reasons.
 - _options_: Optional parameter.
 Options you want to pass as an object literal to the constructor for configuring the jsOnFhir object.